Civil Litigation

 Students who want to hone their skills in trial settings can complete the Advocacy Skills Certificate.
 You’ll get a solid grounding in all aspects of litigation, while gaining hands-on experience through a related clinic or field placement.

-KU Law teams regularly compete in regional and national moot court competitions, including the National Moot Court Competition, Jessup International Law Moot Court Competition, National Environmental Law Moot Court Competition, and National Native American Law Students Association Moot Court Competition.
+KU Law teams regularly compete in regional and national moot court competitions, including the National Moot Court Competition, Jessup International Law Moot Court Competition, National Environmental Law Moot Court Competition and National Native American Law Students Association Moot Court Competition.

 Law students interested in advancing their advocacy skills in a courtroom setting can participate in KU Law’s Mock Trial Program or Moot Court Program.